SC5/sc5-styleguide/README.md

 Sometimes your component examples need a wrapper.
 For example:
 * you need to show how to use `<li>` element which works only with `<ul>` container;
 * your component is not visible with white background;
-* your comnponent needs a container with a predefined height.
+* your component needs a container with a predefined height.

 You can cover such cases by adding a wrapper to a component markup.
-The wrapper should be defined as a custom parmater in the KSS documentation block:
+The wrapper should be defined as a custom parameter in the KSS documentation block:

 ```js